-The objective function (eqn 2a) is to hierarchically (lexicographically) minimize multiple functions.
-Constraints (eqn 2b) define each of these functions as the total risk encompassed by selected planning units given each risk dataset.
-Constraints (eqn 2c) ensure that the representation targets (ti) are met for all features.
-Constraints (eqn 2d) ensure that the existing protected areas are selected in the solution.
-Finally, constraints (eqns 2e) ensure that the decision variables xj contain zeros or ones.
+The objective function (eqn 2) hierarchically (lexicographically) minimizes multiple functions.
+Constraints in eqn 3 define each of these functions as the total risk encompassed by selected planning units given each risk dataset.
+Constraints in eqn 42c ensure the representation targets (ti) are met for all features.
+Constraints in eqn 5 ensure the existing protected areas are selected in the solution.
+Finally, constraints in eqn 6 ensure that the decision variables x,j contain 0s or 1s.

-For all scenarios we locked in current protected areas.
-Following Hanson et al. (2020), we used flexible targets for suitable habitat based on species’ ranges.
-Species with less than 1,000 km2 of suitable habitat were assigned a 100% target (1,802 amphibians, 893 avian, 645 mammalian, and 1,707 reptile species), species with more than 250,000 km2 of suitable habitat were assigned a 10% target (712 amphibians, 4,518 avian, 1,868 mammalian, and 595 reptile species) and species with an intermediate amount of suitable habitat were assigned a target by log-linearly interpolating values between the previous two thresholds (2,683 amphibians, 5,190 avian, 2,557 mammalian, and 2,160 reptile species).
+For all scenarios, we locked in current protected areas.
+Following Hanson et al. (2020), we used flexible targets for habitat based on species’ ranges.
+Species with fewer than 1,000 km2 of habitat were assigned a 100% target (1,802 amphibians, 893 avian, 645 mammalian, and 1,707 reptile species), species with more than 250,000 km2 of habitat were assigned a 10% target (712 amphibians, 4,518 avian, 1,868 mammalian, and 595 reptile species), and species with an intermediate amount of habitat were assigned a target by log-linearly interpolating values between the previous two thresholds (2,683 amphibians, 5,190 avian, 2,557 mammalian, and 2,160 reptile species).
 Migratory bird species were assigned targets for each seasonal distribution separately.
-Additionally, to prevent species with very large suitable habitats from requiring excessively large amounts of area to be protected, the targets for species’ distributions larger than 10,000,000 km2 were capped at 1,000,000 km2.
-This upper limit affected only 206 (1%) species, and sensitivity analyses in a similar study showed that it had a negligible effect on results (Extended Data Fig. 1 in Hanson et al. 2020).
-We acknowledge that these targets are arbitrary; however, they are more precise than previous targets based on species’ ranges (which can contain a large amount of unsuitable habitat), and account for the increased vulnerability of species with smaller range sizes (Pimm & Raven 2000), as well as the difficulty in conserving all habitat for species that occur over large areas.
-We also acknowledge that we do not consider all sources of uncertainty, such as uncertainty in species distributions, or climate predictions.
-Rather, we focus on the risk categories identified above.
+To prevent species with very large habitats from requiring excessively large amounts of area to be protected, the targets for species’ distributions larger than 10,000,000 km2 were capped at 1,000,000 km2.
+This upper limit affected only 206 (1%) species, and sensitivity analyses in a similar study showed that it had a negligible effect on results (Extended Data Fig. 1 in Hanson et al. [2020]).
+These targets are arbitrary; however, they are more precise than previous targets based on species’ ranges (which can contain a large amount of area that is not habitat) and account for the increased vulnerability of species with small range sizes (Pimm & Raven 2000), as well as the difficulty in conserving all habitat for species that occur over large areas.
+We did not consider all sources of uncertainty, such as uncertainty in species distributions or climate predictions.
+Rather, we focused on the risk categories identified above.
+All data, scripts, and full results are available from https://osf.io/e2fuw/.

 Results

-Scenarios that incorporated combinations of the three risk categories increased the priority area by only 1.6% on average (0.08 – 2.52%) compared to the baseline scenario based solely on ecological value to species.
-Among single-risk scenarios, accommodating risks due to climate change velocity required the greatest increase in global protected area, compared to scenarios including only governance or land use intensification risks (Table 1).
+Scenarios that incorporated combinations of the three risk categories increased the priority area by only 1.6% on average (0.08 – 2.52%) compared with the baseline scenario based solely on ecological value to species.
+Among single-risk scenarios, accommodating risks due to climate change velocity required the greatest increase in global protected area compared with scenarios including only governance or land-use-intensification risks (Table 1).

-Scenarios shared many overlapping spatial priorities, which can be considered as reliably good investments in terms of both ecological value and risk management.
-Most notably, all 15 non-baseline scenarios prioritized the same 8.5 million km2 (5.8% of global land area) (“no regrets” areas, Fig. 2), much of which was located in western South America and southeast Asia (Figure S4).
-There was also substantial overlap among the priorities across scenarios within Conservation International’s global biodiversity hotspots (Myers et al. 2000), but many high overlap areas lie either outside of (53.3%) or in small areas within hotspots (Figure S5).
+Scenarios shared many overlapping spatial priorities, which can be considered reliably good investments in terms of both ecological value and risk management.
+Most notably, all 15 nonbaseline scenarios prioritized the same 8.5 million km2 (5.8% of global land area) (no regrets areas, Fig. 2), much of which was located in western South America and Southeast Asia (Appendix S6?).
+There was also substantial overlap among the priority areas across scenarios within Conservation International’s global biodiversity hotspots (Myers et al. 2000), but many high overlap areas were either outside of (53.3%) or in small areas inside hotspots (Appendix S7?).